• Home

 Gestational Surrogates

 This is a method that is known as in vitro fertilization.
 This process allows you o gather eggs from the mother and fertilize them with the help of the father’s sperm and then place the embryo in the uterus of a gestational surrogate.
 Afterward, the surrogate will carry the baby till birth.
-DNA testing has found that there would be no genetic ties with the child because their egg was not used in the process.
+DNA testing Near me has found that there would be no genetic ties with the child because their egg was not used in the process.
 As a result, the gestational mother is called the birth mother, as the biological mother is the woman whose egg was used for the process.

 Moreover, the United States gestational surrogacy is very complex legally as both of the intended parents have genetic ties with the baby.
 This is the reason why gestational surrogacy is more popular than traditional surrogacy.
 Statistically, there are 750 babies born every year with the help of gestational surrogacy.